andrii-lysenko/webflow-ai-image-enhancer/PRIVACY_POLICY.md

 ### 2.2 API Keys and Credentials

-- Your Google AI Studio API key is stored **only in your browser's memory** during your session
+- Your Google AI Studio API key is stored **only in your browser** (either in memory or optionally in localStorage if you choose)
-- We **never** transmit, store, or have access to your API credentials
+- We **never** transmit, store, or have access to your API credentials on our servers
-- API keys are **not** persisted to any form of storage (localStorage, sessionStorage, etc.)
+- **Optional localStorage**: You can choose to save your API key in browser localStorage for convenience
+- **Security Warning**: localStorage is not encrypted and may be accessible to other scripts - use at your own risk
+- **Default Behavior**: By default, API keys are only stored in memory and cleared when you close the extension
-- When you close the extension, your API key is automatically cleared
+- **User Control**: You have full control over whether your API key is persisted locally

 ### 2.3 Images and Content